 My initial reaction to this note was that a total upheaval of my writing might be necessary if I ever hoped to have a prestigious outlet consider one of my works for publications.
 It also caused me something of an artistic identity crisis, because I realized that in one way or another most of my stories focused on rectifying my past.

 With this comprehensive condemnation in mind, I put everything I read, watched and heard though this agent’s funnel, and I thought, ‘Listen, Mortimer, this is kind of what we do.’
-When I write the word we, in the context of describing rewriting the past to rectify it our mind, I don’t find this characteristic to be exclusive to writers.
-I consider it a comprehensive term that applies to all human beings, artists and otherwise.
+When I write the word we, I consider it a comprehensive term that applies to human beings everywhere, artists and otherwise.

 When we meet that fella at the water cooler who provides us a testimonial about his days in high school, and how bullies subjected him to cruel and inhumane levels of abuse, we ask ourselves how much of this narrative is 100% factual?
 He might say that bullies picked on him, a confession that we consider more acceptable in our anti-bully climate, but how many people delve into the specifics of the pain they experienced in those moments?
 How many of us gloss over the specifics that make us look bad, how many of us dress up our retorts to make us look better?
 I met the guy who didn’t do any of that.

 “What happened?” we asked after a lengthy pause.

 This guy was such an anomaly for me that he defined, for me, the other 99.9999% of the population who tell their story.
 The rest of us rewrite our main character of our story reacting to a bully in a manner equivalent to Indiana Jones shooting the Arab swordsman after his intricate displays of prowess with a scimitar.
 If that literary agent’s goal was to limit the 99.9999% of authors vying for his services, I suspect this note accomplished that for him, and put the fear in a whole lot more.